-When you find a hair product that delivers stunning results, it feels like sheer poetry.
+When you find a rosemary hair product that delivers stunning results, it feels like sheer poetry.
 Rosemary essential oil evokes heavenly aromas, bountiful curls & deep hydration that gives your locks the ideal cadence & tempo.

-Below, we reveal what makes this oil a revelatory ingredient for natural textures—plus how to use rosemary oil for hair that’s juicy, joyful & unbreakable as you are.
+Below, we reveal what makes this oil a revelatory ingredient for natural textures—plus how to use rosemary oil for natural hair that’s juicy, joyful & unbreakable as you are.

 What Is Rosemary Oil?

 If you raid your kitchen spice rack or medicine cabinet, you’d likely stumble upon some form of rosemary.
 But is rosemary oil good for your hair?
 Oh, yes.
 It can spice up your curls just as much as it spices up your favorite dishes.

 Rosemary oil is just as beneficial as it is herbaceous, & it sings a bounty of physical praises:1

 - Rosemary may fight disease

 - Rosemary may ease inflammation

 - Rosemary may boost moods & relax the mind

 &, like poet John Cooper Clarke, rosemary oil is known for its love of all things drama—when it comes to hair, that is.